Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

     -   Click “OK”.

-7. Right click on the IPI Canvas and select **Regenerate Layout**.
+7. Right click on the IP integrator  Canvas and select **Regenerate Layout**.
 The Block Diagram should now appear similar-to the following diagram:

     <img src="./media/image20.png"